cx-language/cx/docs/book/README.md

 Delta's syntax is clean, consistent, and similar to the C family of languages.

-Function and variable declarations are easy to locate outside an IDE, because the name is always prefixed with either `var`, `const`, or `def` in the declaration.

 No C-style cast syntax, only C++-style casts and built-in type constructors.

 ### Examples of syntax